WHO chief upbraids Pompeo over 'unacceptable' allegations

-GENEVA (AP) — The director-general of the World Health Organization has upbraided U.S. Secretary of State Mike Pompeo for making “untrue and unacceptable” allegations, responding to media reports saying Pompeo had claimed the health agency chief was “bought” by China.
+GENEVA (AP) — The director-general of the World Health Organization upbraided U.S. Secretary of State Mike Pompeo on Thursday for “untrue and unacceptable” allegations during the coronavirus pandemic after British media reported that Pompeo made a comment about the health agency chief having been “bought” by China.

-Director-General Tedros Adhanom Ghebreyesus insisted WHO was focusing on “saving lives” as he lashed out Thursday at the comments that British media said Pompeo had made at a closed-door event this week in London.
+In one of his most defensive and full-throated replies yet to months of criticism from Washington, Director-General Tedros Adhanom Ghebreyesus said WHO was focused on “saving lives” as he condemned the reported comments by Pompeo at a closed-door event this week in London.

-Tedros' response to Pompeo represented some of his most defensive and full-throated statements yet in the wake of the Trump administration's repeated criticism of the U.N. health agency in recent months.

-British newspapers reported Wednesday that Pompeo said at the London event that Tedros had been “bought” by the Chinese government, an exceptionally personal comment against the WHO chief following the many broadsides against the agency from Washington.
+British newspapers reported Wednesday that Pompeo claimed Tedros had been “bought” by the Chinese government, an unusually personal accusation following the many broadsides the Trump administration has directed at WHO in recent months over its response to the emergence of the coronavirus in China.

 Critics say the Trump administration has been trying to distract attention from its own failings in managing the coronavirus outbreak in the United States, which has the most confirmed cases and virus-related deaths in the world.

-In recent months, the administration has repeatedly criticized WHO’s response to the pandemic and its alleged deference to Beijing.
+In recent months, the administration has repeatedly criticized WHO’s handling of the pandemic and its alleged deference to Beijing.
 President Donald Trump has ordered the United States to withdraw next year from the agency it has bankrolled and supported for decades.

 Pompeo was not asked about his reported comments at a news conference in Denmark on Wednesday.
-The Times of London reported before that appearance that Pompeo had told a gathering of British lawmakers that he had intelligence suggesting Tedros had been “bought” by China’s government and that his election as WHO chief in 2017 had led to the death of British nationals.
+Before that appearance, The Times of London, citing unidentified attendees, reported he told a gathering of British lawmakers that the U.S. had intelligence suggesting Tedros had been “bought” by China’s government and that his election as WHO chief in 2017 had led to the death of British nationals.

+The State Department did not immediately respond to queries from The Associated Press about the British reports and Tedros’ remarks, which included blaming partisan politics for worsening the pandemic.

+“One of the greatest threats we face continues to be the politicization of the pandemic.
+COVID-19 does not respect borders, ideologies or political parties," Tedros said Thursday.
+"I have said it many times: COVID politics should be quarantined, and I’m appealing again to all nations to work together.
+Politics and partisanship have made things worse.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.